 Brazil, the 5th largest country in the world, occupies almost half of the South American continent.
 Not only is it rich in both culture and natural beauty, it is also home to a third of the world’s largest rainforest.
 So if you like both city life and outdoor activities, Brazil is definitely a destination worth considering.

-Brazil is also rich in history, and has world-class museums and stunning architecture throughout the country.
-Brazil is also famous for its music – it fills the streets, especially during Brazil’s major festivals.
+Brazil is also rich in history, with world-class museums and stunning architecture throughout the country.
+The country is also famous for its music – it fills the streets, especially during Brazil’s major festivals.
 And festivals take place all year round.

 Getting to Brazil

 The northern town of Manaus might seem like an unusual place to begin an itinerary, but this maximizes every minute of your trip.
-You can waste a lot of time if you don't fly directly to Manaus.
+You’ll waste a lot of sightseeing time if you don’t fly directly to Manaus.

 Your overnight flight will land in the morning on Day 2.
 Welcome to the Amazon River Basin, a UNESCO World Heritage Site.
 You can’t say you’ve seen Brazil without making a trip to the Amazon River Basin.

 Manaus sits 1,000 miles inland, at the point where Rio Negro and the Amazon River meet.
 The city began as a strategic Portuguese fort, and only grew after they discovered practical uses for the rubber plant, which grows all over the rainforest.
 The city’s fortunes have risen and fallen since then but today, Manaus is proud to be the home to the only bridge in the Amazon river system, and a new football stadium, used for the 2014 World Cup.

 If you have time before boarding your cruise, these are Manaus’ most popular sights: